vanjoe/ORCA/README.md

 may have mixed results.
 Follow the instructions provided in tools/riscv-toolchain to build the supported toolchain.

 Sample Systems
 --------------

+We have provided multiple sample projects across different vendor platforms in the systems/ subdirectory.

-We have provided a sample system targeting the DE2-115 found in the TPad or Veek development systems as an example design.
+The first sample system targeting the DE2-115 (found in the TPad or Veek development systems) is located in the de2-115 directory.
+It uses the Altera toolchain and requires Quartus and Qsys.

+A sample system using the Lattice iCEcube2 toolchain is located in the ice40ultra directory.
+It targets the iCE5LP4K chip.

+In the sf2plus directory is a Microsemi SmartFusion2 sample project that targets the M2S150-FC1152 chip.
+It is built using the
+Libero toolchain.

+The zedboard directory contains a Xilinx sample project that targets the Zynq-7000 XC7Z020-CLG484-1 SoC.
+It is built using the
+Vivado toolchain.

 In addition to this example system we provide a system targeting a simulator such as modelsim.
-We use QSYS to help maintain theses systems.
+We use QSYS to help maintain these systems.
+The Libero tools include BFM models to simulate the SmartFusion2 system, and the Vivado tools include a simulator to debug a generated Vivado design.

-We have also had success with building systems using the Libero toolchain from Microsemi and the IceCube2 toolchain from lattice, but have not provided example systems as of yet.

 Configuring ORCA